The Following Terms and Conditions apply to Ocean Media Group and all associated group companies (including but not limited to),

 Organisers may be entitled.

 It is a condition of this contract that Exhibitors arrange adequate insurance to protect themselves and others attending the show.
-The minimum limit of Public Liability expected is £2 million.
-To provide you with this level of cover and further additional covers, the Organiser has arranged for Exhibitors to be covered under their insurance policy for a participation fee.
+The minimum limit of Public Liability expected is £2 million for each occurrence.
+To provide you with this level of minimum cover and further additional covers for your benefit, the Organiser has arranged for Exhibitors to be protected under their insurance policy for an Insurance Participation Fee charged with your stand/space rental.
 An “Evidence of Insurance as an Exhibitor” document, summarising the cover provided, will be issued by email when payment of the Insurance Participation Fee is made with your invoice.
-Please note that payment of the Insurance Participation Fee must be made before the event commences.
-Standard limits are:
+Please note the Insurance Participation Fee must be paid to initiate your insurance protection and payment must be made before the event commences The Standard Limits and Cover provided to our participating Exhibitors are:

 |Exhibitor Liability||GBP 2,000,000